Refuting spectral compatibility of quantum marginals: Related work

-The key systematic approach for overlapping marginals of spin systems is that of symmetric extensions~\cite{PhysRevA.90.032318, Yu2021}.
+The key systematic approach to overlapping marginals of spin systems is that of symmetric extensions~\cite{PhysRevA.90.032318, Yu2021}.
 Our work is inspired by Hall~\cite{PhysRevA.75.032102}, Yu et al.~\cite{Yu2021}, and Huber et al.~\cite{huber2022dimensionfree}.
-However, these are neither applicable to more fundamental spectral formulation of the problem nor can they give results that are valid for all local dimensions.
+However, these are neither applicable to the spectral formulation of the problem nor can they give results that are dimension-free.